FusionAuth/fusionauth-site/site/_posts/2023-02-03-single-sign-on-laravel-fusionauth.md

 are several community projects that add other providers, and they are grouped in a project called [Socialite Providers](https://socialiteproviders.com/).

-> @FIXME should we avoid talking about these providers?
+> @INTERNAL should we avoid talking about these providers?

 Thanks to the open-source community, there is
 [a package to use FusionAuth as a provider](https://github.com/SocialiteProviders/FusionAuth), which we'll now use to